yonggewang/yonggewang/README.md

 - [RLCE](https://github.com/yonggewang/RLCE) post-quantum secure encryption scheme based on Reed-Solomon codes.
 - [liboqsRLCE](https://github.com/yonggewang/liboqs) LibOQS with RLCE: This is based on [Jonathan Wagner's Master thesis](https://ninercommons.charlotte.edu/islandora/object/etd%3A3126)
 - [openSSL with RLCE](https://github.com/yonggewang/openssl): This is OpenSSL 1.1.1 with integrated McEliece Encryption scheme and RLCE encryption scheme for key exchange
-- [OQS provider](https://github.com/yonggewang/oqs-provider): This is OQS provider with RLCE for OpenSSL 3
+- [OQS provider](https://github.com/yonggewang/oqs-provider): This is OQS provider with RLCE and McEliece for OpenSSL 3